Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 adblock walls and anti-adblock measures or even help to identify you (see for instance https://browserleaks.com/proxy).

                                                       ALTERNATIVES
-When you want a common use well maintained small blocklist, use most Disconnet common Ad-filter or Peter Low's blocklist (over 3000 blacklisted URL's).
+When you want a common use well maintained small blocklist, use Disconnect's common Ad-filter or Peter Low's blocklist (over 3000 blacklisted URL's).
 When a well maintained medium sized blocklist, use Steven Black's blocklist (50K+ blacklisted URL's).
 When you want a large blocklist have a look at the 'ultimate' blocklist of Energized.pro (over 700K URL's blacklisted).